JonathanRReed/ai-stats-raycast-extension/README.md

 ## Data Source

 - 📡 Stats come from [ArtificialAnalysis.ai](https://artificialanalysis.ai/) (via their free API).
 - Data and benchmarks are owned by ArtificialAnalysis.com.

-## Tech Stack

-- Raycast API – extension framework
-- Supabase – hosted database (read-only)
+But hosted by a supabase database to reduced API calls.

 ## License